HR-ShakeNBake/ingredients/README.md

 # Shake 'n' Bake

 > This project builds out the front-end for a service that identifies delicious recipes, and suggests where to buy their ingredients based on your location.
+This current iteration uses fake data for 100 recipes, and ~500 ingredients, stores, and suggested products.

 ## Related Projects